 Welcome to the Business Resource Center!

 The City of Lake Forest is one of the most distinctive communities in the United States and home to over 1,200 businesses, ranging from small, boutique shops to large international corporations.
 With convenient access from Interstate I-94, Route 43, Route 60, Route 41 and two Metra rail stations connecting Lake Forest to downtown Chicago and Wisconsin, and 30 minutes from O'Hare Interational Aiport, Lake Forest is the ideal business environment.
-Lake Forest boasts a retail vacancy rate of 4.8%, low property taxes, and high personal incomes.
-The City of Lake Forest does not require business licensing.
+Lake Forest boasts a five year average retail occupancy rate of 95.4%, low property taxes, and high personal incomes.
+As an added benefit to business owners, the City of Lake Forest does not require local business licenses.

 The Central Business District is located on the east side of Lake Forest and is over 100 hundred years and continues to thrive.
 It's approximate area includes all businesses from Western Avenue and Alden Avenue to Western Avenue and Vine Avenue, with Oakwood Avenue on the west side and McKinley Road on the East Side.
 It includes the Metra UP-N Lake Forest Station, City Hall, and many businesses including grocers, service-oriented businesses, offices, and boutique shops.
 Historic Market Square is in the Central Business District.
 Market Square was designed in 1917 by Howard Van Doren Shaw and is considered one of the original shopping centers and the most automobile-friendly place in America.

 Sunset Corners is located on the west side of Lake Forest on Waukegan Road.
 It is home to Sunset Foods, Ferentino's, Sushi Kushi Toyo, True Value, and many other retail and service-oriented stores.